-Eighty-five percent of US workers now rank remote flexibility above base salary.
-That single data point from Robert Half's 2026 research tells you everything about where work is headed — and where it isn't going back.
-Yet 83% of CEOs still plan to require full-time office attendance by 2027.
+Sixty-one percent of workers are more likely to apply for jobs that offer remote or hybrid options.
+That single data point from Robert Half's research tells you everything about where work is headed — and where it isn't going back.
+Yet many CEOs still plan to require full-time office attendance.

 Something has to give.
 These competing forces, combined with explosive AI adoption and a SaaS reckoning, are producing the most significant remote work trends 2026 has seen since the pandemic reshaped everything in 2020.
 Here are the seven trends you need to understand right now — whether you're leading a distributed team, building remote-first culture, or simply trying to stay ahead of the curve.